-In 2013, MDE continued to implement the federal Drinking Water Enforcement Response Policy.
+In 2016, MDE continued to implement the federal Drinking Water Enforcement Response Policy.
 The new strategy prioritizes water systems needing enforcement action.
-It also establishes a new priority for noncompliance that has the potential to affect children, such as violations at schools and day care centers.
+It also establishes a new priority for noncompliance that has the potential to affect children, such as violations at schools and daycare centers.
 The goal is to be consistent with EPA's new enforcement tracking tool which ranks water systems with violations based on violation type (e.g. MCL) and length of time the violation has occurred.
-Systems are considered to be on the Path to Compliance if they have received a formal notice of violation, entered into a compliance agreement, or returned to compliance.
-As of June 2014, eight of the nine public water systems identified under the Enforcement Response Policy (ERP) in 2013 have returned to compliance or have been addressed by formal enforcement actions its customers.
+Systems are considered to be "on the Path to Compliance" if they have received a formal notice of violation, entered into a compliance agreement, or returned to compliance.
+As of May 2017, 22 out of 24 public water systems identified in the targeted list for enforcement under the Enforcement Response Policy (ERP) have returned to compliance or have been addressed by formal enforcement actions.

+Sanitary Survey Inspections A sanitary survey is a comprehensive on-site inspection of a water system, including the source, treatment, storage, and distribution systems, as well as a review of the operations and maintenance of the system.
+These inspections are conducted for the purpose of determining the adequacy and reliability of the water system to provide safe drinking water to its customers.
 The sanitary survey can be used to follow up known or suspected problems or on a routine basis to assess the water system's viability and prevent future problems from occurring.
-The WSP's current goals for inspection frequencies are: once a year for surface water systems; once every two years for community water systems; and once every three years for non-transient non-community water systems and non-delegated transient non-community water systems.
+The WSP's current goals for inspection frequencies are: once a year for surface water systems; once every two years for community water systems; and once every three years for non-transient non-community water systems and non-delegated transient non-community water systems, when staffing levels are sufficient.
 Inspectors may require system upgrades if sanitary deficiencies are identified.
-A total of 544 sanitary surveys were completed for community and non-transient non-community water systems in 2013.
-In addition, WSP staff conducted sanitary survey inspections for 53 transient non-community water systems during 2013.
+A total of 462 sanitary surveys were completed for community and non-transient non-community water systems in 2016.
+In addition, WSP and County staff conducted sanitary survey inspections for over 422 transient non-community water systems during 2016.